Robb Armstrong: Jump Start

-In 2020, Armstrong stated that he is working on a possible live action comedy television show based on Jump Start.
+In 2020, Armstrong stated that he is working on a possible live-action comedy television show based on Jump Start.

 Other work

 In October 2010, Armstrong's work was featured in The Original Art of the Funny Papers exhibition at Syracuse university's XL Projects gallery in Armory Square.
 On May 19, 2012, Armstrong received an honorary Doctor of Humane Letters, Honoris causa degree from Holy Family University in Pennsylvania.

 In 2016, Armstrong published a part self-help book, part memoir titled Fearless: A Cartoonist's Guide to Life.

-Influence
+Influences

 Armstrong lists Charles M. Schulz as one of his influences and heroes, saying that he started drawing sketches of Charlie Brown at age five.
 As part of the 1994 animated television special You're in the Super Bowl, Charlie Brown, Schulz gave his Franklin, the Peanuts strip's Black character, the surname Armstrong, after Robb Armstrong.
+Armstrong was later chosen to co-write the 2024 Peanuts special, Snoopy Presents: Welcome Home, Franklin, the first special to star the character.

 Personal life

 Armstrong has two children and is married to Crystal D. Armstrong, an events planner.
-They reside in Burbank, California.
+They reside in Los Angeles, California.

+A great uncle, Eugene Benson, played baseball in the Negro league and the majors.